 Requirements of the Major

-Students in both programs must write a senior essay under the supervision of a faculty adviser in the student's area of concentration.
-In selecting a senior essay topic, students normally choose a subject on which they have completed course work before commencing the senior year.
+Students must write a senior essay under the supervision of a faculty adviser in the student's area of concentration.
+In selecting a senior essay topic, students normally choose a subject on which they have completed coursework before commencing the senior year.
 The essay counts as two term courses toward the major and is taken in both terms of the senior year.
 The student should begin choosing a senior essay topic during the second term of the junior year, and early in the first term of the senior year must submit a Statement of Intention approved by a faculty adviser and the DUS.
-The senior essay course, RLST 491 and 492, includes research and writing assignments as well as colloquia in which seniors present and discuss their research.
-The student must submit at least ten pages of the essay to the DUS by the last day of classes in the first term in order to receive a grade of "satisfactory" for that term.
+The senior essay courses, RLST 491 and 492, include research and writing assignments as well as colloquia in which seniors present and discuss their research.
+Students submit at least ten pages of the essay to the DUS by the last day of classes in the first term in order to receive a grade of "satisfactory" for that term.

 Students majoring in Religious Studies who plan to do graduate work in the subject are strongly encouraged to study the languages that they will need for their graduate programs.

 Courses in the Divinity School Some Divinity School courses may count toward the major, with permission of the DUS.
 Divinity School faculty are eligible to advise senior essays.
 Information about courses and faculty may be found in the Divinity School online bulletin.

 SUMMARY OF MAJOR REQUIREMENTS

 Number of courses 12 term courses (incl senior req)

 Distribution of courses 5 core RLST courses to include: 1 intro course, 1 breadth course, 3 related core courses; 4 electives, as described and with DUS permission

 Substitution permitted Divinity School courses, with DUS permission